AmadeusTwi/steamify/README.md

 ## About this project

-Project's objective is to recreate the shown redesign as close as possible, using Next.js 14's features,  Tailwind CSS and other great tools out there.
+Project's objective is to recreate Juxtopposed's Steam redesign from their video with the coolest tech out there that I truly love and believe in!

 Initial scaffold was created using [create-t3-app](https://create.t3.gg/) and is subject to change depending on the project's needs - features may be added and even deleted.